 Immediately following, guests filed out into the foyer for cocktail hour.
 Jane and Ryan posed for family portraits amid the joyful cocktailing.
 It was a fun challenge for Wesley and Mary Grace as they were sure to check off each requested portrait from our list.
 Everyone in attendance mingled and posed for group photos as Jenn walked around documenting.
 As the cocktail hour was coming to a close, Wesley snuck the couple outside for some more portraits of just the two of them, epic night shot round 1, if you will!

-Once guests were seated in the dining room, Jane and Ryan sat down to their table where they were seated with their closest friends and busted out the apple pie moonshine shots.
-A celebratory “cheers!” was made to the newlyweds before everyone at the table kicked back the tasty shot!
+Jane and Ryan sat with their closest friends and busted out the apple pie moonshine shots.
+Everyone kicked back the tasty shot with a celebratory “cheers!” to the newlyweds!
 The Lincklaen House staff then commenced with serving salads and their signature popovers.

-After dinner, Jane and Ryan invited all the guests to the dance floor to witness their first dance as husband and wife.
-They embraced as if getting ready for an intimate slow dance but when the song started it was clear it would be anything but that as the first few notes of Hall and Oates’ “You Make My Dreams Come True” played out.
-They gleefully jumped around the dance floor with each other, singing along as everyone laughed along with them until they were asked to join in.
+After dinner, Jane and Ryan invited everyone to the dance floor for their first dance as husband and wife.
+They embraced as if getting ready for an intimate slow dance.
+When the first few notes of Hall and Oates’ “You Make My Dreams Come True” played out, it was clear it would be anything but.
+They gleefully jumped around the dance floor with each other, singing along.
 And with that – the epic dance party began!!
 The dance floor instantly filled.
-Jane disappeared for a little while to change into an awesome, gold studded one-piece number that helped her make quite the (re)entrance and allowed her to cut loose on the dancefloor.
+Jane disappeared for a little while to change into an awesome, gold studded one-piece number.
+She made quite the (re)entrance, and it allowed her to cut loose on the dancefloor.

-It seemed most everyone was dancing, and the dancefloor only emptied when the couple asked for everyone to join them for the epic night shot round 2.
+It seemed most everyone was dancing.
+The dancefloor only emptied when the couple asked for everyone to join them for the epic night shot round 2.
 Their closest friends and family crowded around them outside on the back patio for a requested epic group shot!
-The rest of the evening, guests cut loose and enjoyed delicious wedding desserts that included some adorable personalized wedding day sugar cookies Wesley couldn’t help but take Jane and Ryan aside for one last round of portraits with the cookies!
+The rest of the evening, guests cut loose and enjoyed delicious wedding desserts.
+The desserts included some adorable personalized wedding day sugar cookies.
+Wesley couldn’t help but take Jane and Ryan aside for one last round of portraits with them!